wuyucheng2002/wuyucheng2002.github.io/_pages/about.md

 What's New
 ======
 * 2025.07.
-One paper propose a learning-based privacy-preserving graph publishing technique is accepted by IEEE TIFS.
+Our paper on a learning-based, privacy-preserving graph publishing technique has been accepted for publication in IEEE Transactions on Information Forensics and Security (TIFS).
 * 2024.05.
 I am delighted to be selected for the 2025 Tencent Rhino-bird Research Elite Program.

 <br/>